jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-environment.md

 ## Use JupyterLab by default

 :::{note}
-This will be the default in JupyterHub 2.0 and helm chart 2.0.
+This is the default in JupyterHub 2.0 and Helm chart 2.0.
 :::

 You can choose JupyterLab as the default UI with the following config in your {term}`config.yaml`: